tenstorrent/tt-metal/docs/source/tt_metal_models/get_performance.rst

 Prerequisites
 -------------

-Ensure that you have the base TT-Metal source and environment configuration, and all the requirements for the models are installed.
+Ensure that you have the base TT-Metalium source and environment configuration, and all the requirements for the models are installed.
 Follow
-:ref:`these instructions <TT-Metal Models Get Started>`.
+:ref:`these instructions <TT-Metalium Models Get Started>`.

 Running a perf file
 -------------------